marxus/cv/index.md

 ### 1️⃣ One Liner:

-FullStack Developer (Python/JavaScript) with a DevOps orientation for a good neat and clean app deployment (containerized/serverless) on the cloud (mostly AWS experience).
+FullStack Developer (Python/JavaScript/GoLang) with a DevOps orientation for a good neat and clean app deployment (containerized/serverless) on the cloud (lots of AWS experience).

 ### 🔍 Looking For:

 A place I can enjoy acquiring and improving my current skills in larger scales, with new tech, modern best-practices and a strong dev team, mainly in the Backend/DevOps fields.

-I have a lot of experience working solo or in small development teams (2-3 members) where I performed the broad spectrum of roles, and self-taught myself new techs and expertise, as shown in my skill set and past experience.
+I have experience working both solo and in small-medium development teams (2-8 members) where I performed the broad spectrum of roles, and self-taught myself new techs and expertise, as shown in my skill set and past experience.

+Worked comfortablably with both local and over-seas co-workers.

 ### 💼 Experience:

+**_2021-Ongoing: Change Healthcare (large american fin/health-tech corporate)_**
+*   **Roles:**
+    Lead DevOps
+    GoLang Backend Developer

+*   **Tech Used:** <tech-used>#golang #gin-gonic #grpc #aws #aws-lambda #ecs #docker #docker-compose #k8s #terraform #javascript #microservices #node.js #nginx #linux #envoy #apigee</tech-used>

+*   **Activities:** lead devops, designed and developed ci/cd processes to multiple environments, backend services in node + go, custom terraform providers and modules, knowledge transfer to junior devops, code reviews for devs, integrating production code within a corporate infrastructure

 **_2019-2020: Drorsoft (a web-dev cooperative)_**
 *   **Roles:**